RiccardoParrino/html-css-js-train/resources/slides/md/basic-ts.md

     }
 }
 ```
+- a class can extend only one other class and implements multiple interface
 ---
 # Classes and Interfaces: Getters and Setters (2)
 - if `get` exists but no `set`, the property is automatically `readonly`